kafkalainen/scop/README.md

 - I find easier to read underscore hello_world vs. helloWorld.
 Pros and cons can be read from here  [Link](https://whatheco.de/2011/02/10/camelcase-vs-underscores-scientific-showdown/)

+## Learned through the project

+- Conversion from spherical to cartesian coordinates

 ## Key graphics concepts

 Term | Explanation